T0nyX1ang/phase-10/README.md

 a card game

 ## notice
-</br>It's just a very raw version which hasn't fiinished.
+It's just a very raw version which hasn't fiinished.
 You can just play 1 phase and only with 2 person on 1 computer!!!
 </br>More version will come soon!
 </br>Linux-version only!